You have no items in your shopping cart.

 There was also the case of Latasha Harlins, a teen who was shot and killed by convenience store owner Soon Ja Du.
 Du was convicted of voluntary manslaughter and given just five years of probation, 400 hours of community service, and a $500 fine.

-The acquittal of the LAPD officers involved in the vicious attack on Rodney King, combined with outrage from Du’s light sentencing ultimately spurred five days of rioting, causing the city of Los Angeles an estimated billion dollars in damages and the burning of Soon Ja Du’s store as well as attacks on other Asian American Businesses.
+The acquittal of the LAPD officers involved in the vicious attack on Rodney King, combined with outrage from Du’s light sentencing ultimately spurred five days of rioting, causing the city of Los Angeles an estimated one billion dollars in damages and the burning of Soon Ja Du’s store, as well as attacks on other Asian American Businesses.